nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/comments.md

 ### Storage

 Comments and annotations are stored as a tree structure in a folderish document of type `CommentRoot` which is located right under the commented document.
-Comments are _special children_ which means they are not copied with the commented document during copy operations but they are snapshot when the document is checked in.</br>
+Comments are _special children_ which means they are not copied with the commented document during copy operations but they are snapshotted when the document is checked in.</br>
 Please note comments are not restored when a version of the commented document is checked out.

 ### Permissions

-Comments and annotations rely on the the [`ACL`](https://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/api/security/ACL.html) security model present in Nuxeo.
+Comments and annotations rely on the [`ACL`](https://community.nuxeo.com/api/nuxeo/latest/javadoc/org/nuxeo/ecm/core/api/security/ACL.html) security model present in Nuxeo.
 ACLs are automatically inherited by default in `Nuxeo`.
-So for example if a user has read access to a document, he also has read access to its children.
-By consequence, people who have access to a commented document have read access to its comments and people who create comments and annotations, can edit them as they have write access on them.
+So for example, if a user has read access to a document, he also has read access to its children.

+By consequence, people who have access to a commented document have read access to its comments and people who create comments and annotations can edit them as they have write access on them.

 ### Events

 All events share the same event context.
 It contains:
 - the parent document in `parentComment` which may be a comment or the commented document
 - the comment in `comment_document`
 - the comment text in `comment`